Michal-Radomski/MarsInfo_App/README.md

 ### The fifth page as **_Nasa 3D Model_**

-This is 3D animation showing Mars based on Three.js library and Nasa's 3D .glb model of Mars.
+This is 3D animation showing Mars based on Three.js library and Nasa's **_3D .glb Model_** of Mars.

 ## Notes/ ToDo List/ Issues

-1. The API keys for and some API https addresses are not hosted on the GitHub.com.
+1. The API keys for and some API https addresses are not hosted on the <GitHub.com>.
 2. Responsiveness is not complete yet.

 ## ScreenShots